burgercrisis/DrivenByMoss-SCALES/devplans/push1-controller-improvements.md

 - **Design guardrails (Decision – locked)**
   - New gestures should:
-    - Be hard to trigger accidentally (favouring long-press or SHIFT combinations).
+    - Be hard to trigger accidentally (favouring SHIFT combinations or clearly intentional long-presses).
     - Stay consistent with Push 2/3 conventions where possible.
+    - **Prefer SHIFT combos for new gestures**, using long-press only where there is an especially natural hold-based semantic.

 - **Questions (still open)**
   - Are users attached to existing SHIFT and mode-button behaviours on Push 1, or is there room for re-mapping within these guardrails?
-  - Given the guardrails above, should new features prefer long-press semantics over new SHIFT combos to avoid accidental activation?
   - **Ribbon**:
     - Keep ribbon mode and ribbon note-repeat behaviour controlled via existing Bitwig settings and current in-app behaviour; no new ribbon gestures are introduced in this plan.